Scalingo/documentation/_posts/platform/app/2000-01-01-force-https.md

 ```

 The `strict-transport-security: max-age=31536000` ensures that browsers won't
-access the domain in an unsecure way during 1 year.
+access the domain in an insecure way during 1 year.
 By combining it with the
 HTTP to HTTPS redirection, it is now sure that users can only access the
 application once without using an encrypted connection: at their first
 connection which is usually unauthenticated.